 Saute Feature Issue

-Sometimes when I use the Saute High setting, I get a burn notice.
+Sometimes when I use the Saute High setting, I get a burn notice or C8 notice.
 (Even though nothing has burned.)
-I’ve found it works best to not cook on High; instead, I use Saute/Custom/Level 4, and I no longer get the error code.
+I’ve found it works best to not Saute on High; instead, I use Saute/Custom/Level 3 or 4, and I no longer get the error code.
+More info below in the error code section.

 While I like the dial, Barbara has mixed feelings about it.
 She says “I like that the buttons are simplified, but I disliked the menu within a menu.
 It’s easy to get lost inside the menus until you’re familiar with it.
 You have to really watch to see what is flashing to see what menu you’re in.”